djplaner/canvas-collections/docs/reference/objects/overview.md

 > - Only generic dates can be provided.
 > - Generic dates only work for Griffith University.

+### Study Period

+At Griffith University, the course code typically includes a term code.
+A four digital number identifying the study (aka teaching) period.
+Collections attempts to extract the term code from the course code, which is then used to map generic dates to specific calendar dates.
+If the term code cannot be extracted, Collections defaults to the current study period.

+See [the Griffith course id explanation page](https://intranet.secure.griffith.edu.au/computing/using-learning-at-griffith/staff/administration/course-ID) for more information about term codes.

 ## Additional Metadata

 For various reasons you may wish to provide additional metadata about a module.
 The _additional metadata_ area enables this.
 You can add (and delete) any additional metadata in the form of name/value pairs.